I am a digital tech enthusiast who enjoys demystifying popular online products and services for my readers.

 Monitor, edit and control your network right from your smartphone.

-Public & Private SSID
+Public and Private SSID

 The Cloudtrax system features two SSIDs, a public and private SSID.
 The public SSID can be left open or used for paid for access for customers or paying guests and the private SSID can be used as a staff network secured with a WPA password.
 Both can be enabled or disabled and are completely separate from each other.